SceneAK/gonzsale-kartul/docs/task_backlog.md

 ## Optimize update logic for product variant and product images

 ## Refactor
-> order & order item refactor: move the statusOrder to model and link everything (yes the schema too) to it.
-Then make a function to get the storeId of orderItems, remove completeAndValidate.
 - Rework productImage creation and priority so that whoever uses the service completes the data first (with an exported function) before passing it to productImageServices
 - Custom Error classes extending ApplicationError
 - Move logic that creates circular dependency to OrderManagementServices: orderItemServices.UpdateStatus + orderServices.createOrder()